Written for the Transgender Community

 Most people assume that the primary difference between men's and women's voices is Pitch.
 But we shall see that the actually difference in pitch between the sexes in minimal.
 In fact, the overlap of range between the sexes allows for almost ANY individual to fall well within accepted norms of pitch.

 What do Susanne Pleshette, Marline Detrich, Cher, and Bea Arthur have in common?
 They all have VERY low voices!
 In fact, they have voice LOWER in pitch than most of the male population.
 However, we would never mistake them for men!
+In fact at least three of the four are generally considered rather sexy.
 When women have low voices they are not considered masculine.
 Rather, their voices are referred to as "husky".
-Laura Hutton is my favorite low voiced woman.

 How can they get away with that?
-The difference between the average male voice and the average female voice is only about 1/2 octave.
+Because the difference between the average male voice and the average female voice is only about 1/2 octave.
+That's right!
+Just 1/2 octave!
 It is not the pitch that makes them sound female, but the Resonance!

-Because each of us has at least a one and a half octave range to their voice and most of us have two octaves or more, there is a lot of overlap between the pitches of the two sexes if there is only a 1/2 octave AVERAGE difference.
+Because each of us has at least a 1 1/2 octave range to their voice and most of us have two octaves or more, there is a lot of overlap between the pitches of the two sexes if there is only a 1/2 octave AVERAGE difference.
 That means there is just half an octave higher that some women can go that no men can and only a half an octave lower that some men can go that no women can.

 What is Resonance?
 Imagine an orchestra.
 Now imagine the same not being played by a violin, a trumpet, and an oboe.
 They all have different sounds, even though they are all playing the same note.
 This is because the tone they play is "modulated" differently.
 Each has its own unique Resonance.